quincycheng/awesome-flows/README.md

 ### Usage
-Periodically scan secrets stores in Secrets Hub for secret decovery See [Automatic Secrets Discovery using CyberArk Secrets Hub](#automatic-secrets-discovery-using-cyberark-secrets-hub) above for more details
+Periodically scan secrets stores in Secrets Hub for secret decovery See [Secrets Management: Automatic Secrets Discovery using CyberArk Secrets Hub](#secrets-management-automatic-secrets-discovery-using-cyberark-secrets-hub) above for more details

 ## Google Generative AI: generateText